 It's important to take the distance charge into account when estimating the cost of your trip.
 The distance charge will be 21c, 33c or 45c per kilometre and is chosen by the car's Owner.
 This covers the fuel you used and compensates the Owner for all of the other running costs associated with your driving.

-We bill tolls as they're charged to us or the car's owner, which is generally at the end of the month in which you took the trip.
-This means you'll be charged for tolls in the month following your trip.
+We bill tolls as they're charged to us or the car's owner, which is generally within one day.
+For Key Handover trips, and in cases where a toll provider sends toll information to us later, billing will occur up to a month afterwards.
+This means you may be charged for tolls in the month following your trip.

 Unused time or cancelled time